NIAID-Data-Ecosystem/nde-discovery-api/README.md

 # BioThings based API for searching NDE Data

-Only `nde-api` is requried.
+Only `nde-web` is requried.
 The other container is for loading demo data only.